 The University of Wisconsin Law School sponsors a Loan Repayment Assistance Program (LRAP), which provides small grants to students who accept permanent public interest jobs after graduation.
-Since its inception in 2002, the LRAP has generally provided anywhere from two to six months of loan repayment in the form of a lump sum payment upon acceptance of a “qualifying position.”
-“Qualifying position” means a legal position at a non-profit organization or government agency with a specified annual salary.
-Applications for the LRAP are made available in late March of your 3L year and are typically due in mid-April before you graduate.
+Since its inception in 2002, the LRAP has generally provided from between two to six months of loan repayment in the form of a lump sum payment upon the student’s acceptance of a “qualifying position.”
+(The size of the award may vary depending upon the applicant pool and the applicants' debt obligations.)
+“Qualifying position,” means a legal position at a nonprofit organization or government agency with a specified maximum annual salary.

 Created and administered by bar associations, bar foundations, independent non-profit organizations and state education administrations, 17 states offer loan repayment assistance programs.
 You can find comprehensive state LRAP information on the ABA's website.

 In an effort to ease the financial burdens facing new attorneys working in public interest positions, some public interest employers establish loan repayment assistance programs for their employees.
 A recent survey by the National Association of Law Placement to approximately 4,500 civil legal services, public defender, local prosecuting attorney, attorneys general and public interest employers finds that:

 - 39 of 430 responding organizations offer an LRAP program to attorney employees.

 - 28 of the 39 organizations reporting an LRAP program are civil legal services organizations—five are district or county attorney offices and six are “other” organizations.

 - 194 attorneys received an employer LRAP award in the most recent fiscal year.